-4. SYSTEMS SYNTHESIS
+4. SYSTEMS SYNTHESIS (CAPSTONE)

-The Systems Synthesis project course is an essential component of the Core.
-Each year the Heinz College offers at least four Systems Synthesis course that are organized around a significant arts management problem, the solution to which requires a mix of technological, economic, social and political skills.
-Most project courses are sponsored by a public or not-for-profit agency interested in the project's outcome.
-MAM students in Systems Synthesis are organized into one or more teams along with Heinz College MS students, and are guided by faculty from the Heinz College and/or the College of Fine Arts.
+The Systems Synthesis capstone project course is an essential component of the Core.
+Each year we offer at least four MAM-specific Systems Synthesis projects that are organized around a significant arts management problem, the solution to which requires a mix of technological, economic, social and analytical skills.
+Systems Synthesis students are organized into a team of 4-6 other Heinz College students, and are guided by a faculty advisor from the Heinz College and/or the College of Fine Arts.
 These courses are not organized as conventional classes, but involve students in a group problem-solving situation under faculty supervision.
 All students in the MAM Program are required to take one semester of Systems Synthesis.

-Systems Synthesis projects allow you to apply the diverse skills developed in the classroom to a "real world" problem with a "real world client" in the design of a specific functioning public or non-profit sector system.
+Systems Synthesis projects allow you to apply the diverse skills developed in the classroom to a real world problem with a real world client in the design of a specific functioning public or non-profit sector system.
 The term "system" refers to the fact that the particular entity studied has an identifiable objective or function, and the word "synthesis" refers to the fact that the desired output is an integrated "design" for improved operation of that system.